josedonizetti/ruby-duration/README.md

 Duration is an immutable type that represents some amount of time with accuracy in seconds.

-A lot of the code and inspirations is borrowed from [duration](http://rubyforge.org/projects/duration) lib, which is a **mutable** Duration type, with a lot more features but lack of test.
-I decide to create a new one because and belive it's better to be immutable and the old project is still on rubyforge's subversion.
+A lot of the code and inspirations is borrowed from [duration](http://rubyforge.org/projects/duration) lib, which is a **mutable** Duration type with lot more features but lack of tests.

 I'll try to contact the author of duration to make ruby-duration version 2 of duration's lib. ;)